lucky-vers/Cryptonite/CTFs/Real World CTF/Long Range 2.md

 > [!NOTE]
-> This is an unfinished challenge
+> I could not solve this challenge.

 A zipped attachment is given with a windows executable `flash_dump.exe` and an audio file `486_375MHz-1MSps-1MHz.wav`.